Super 530

 The Matra Super 530 is a French short to medium-range air-to-air missile.
 The Super 530 series is an improved type of the R.530 missile.

-Super 530F is carried on the Dassault Mirage F1.
-It was introduced in 1979.

-Super 530D is carried on the Dassault-Breguet Mirage 2000.
-It was introduced in 1988.

 The Super 530F and Super 530D share the same general aerodynamic features and internal layout with cruciform low aspect ratio wings, cruciform aft controls, and 30 kg high explosive fragmentation warhead.
 However the 530D has a lengthened stainless steel body.
 This allows it to accommodate a more powerful dual-thrust solid propellant motor and a new seeker assembly.
 The new seeker includes doppler filtering for improved low altitude performance and digital micro-processing to enable the seeker to be reprogrammed against new threats.

 The 530D has a claimed maximum interception altitude of 24400 m, with a snap-up capability of 12200 m, and a snap-down capability to targets at 60 m.
 The missile has a range of 40 km and a maximum speed of less than Mach 5.

+Super 530F is carried on the Dassault Mirage F1 which was introduced in 1979.
+Super 530D is carried on the Dassault Mirage 2000 which was introduced in 1988.
 The Super 530 is being replaced by the MICA missile.

 Operational service

 During the Iran-Iraq War, the Iraqi Air Force used Super 530F missiles on their Mirage F1s against Iran.

 On 14 September 1983, in an incident that was revealed thirty years later, two Turkish F-100Fs violated Iraqi airspace and one was shot down by an Iraqi Mirage F1EQ firing a Super 530F missile.
 The Turkish pilots survived and returned to Turkey.

 On 15 July 2019, during a police operation in Northern Italy, a functioning Super 530F missile was seized together with firearms.
 The missile lacked the warhead.
-The weapons were smuggled by a group of people connected to far-right movements.
+The weapons were smuggled by a group of people connected to far-right neo-fascist movements.
 The missile canister indicated it was originally sold to the Qatari armed forces.
 The original contract date with Qatar was October 1980.

 A Super 530 missile with a live warhead was discovered at Florida's Lakeland Linder International Airport on 14 August 2020 and had to be removed by explosive ordnance disposal specialists from the U.S. Air Force's 6th Civil Engineering Squadron at nearby MacDill Air Force Base.
 The missile had been inadvertently shipped to the U.S. defense contractor, Draken International, LLC, an airport tenant.